Powerlearnproject/se-day1-assignment-Laddyp/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
-The study of hardware components.The process of designing, developing, and maintaining software.The analysis of networking protocols and The management of data storage system
-Software Engineering is the process of designing, developing, and maintaining software analysis of networking protocol and software applications using engineering principles and practices.
+Software engineering is the systematic application of engineering principles, methods, and tools to the development and maintenance of high-quality software systems.
+It involves the design, development, testing, deployment, and maintenance of software products.
 Software engineering plays a crucial role in the technology industry by enabling the creation of software applications and systems that power various aspects of modern life, including communication, commerce, entertainment, and healthcare.

 Identify and describe at least three key milestones in the evolution of software engineering.
 Development of programming languages (e.g., Fortran, C) - Fortran was revolutionary because it allowed programmers to write code that was much closer to mathematical notation than assembly language, making it easier to express complex algorithms.